-With their interesting foliage and textures, ferns are a must for any garden.
-Easy to grow and low-maintenance, they’re particularly useful for a shady spot.
-Some are evergreen, giving year-round interest, while others unfurl beautifully in spring.
+With their interesting foliage and textures, ferns are easy to grow and require little maintenance.
+Some species are evergreen, giving year-round interest, while others die back in autumn and produce new shoots (also known as croziers) in spring.

-At BBC Gardeners’ World Live we chose 10 varieties – some well-known, some more unusual – that deserve a place in your garden.
+At BBC Gardeners’ World Live we chose 10 varieties – some well-known, some more unusual – that are well worth growing if you have the right conditions.

 Many thanks to fern specialists Fernatix, who provided us with information on the plants in this feature.